Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: Definitions and notations

 \begin{proposition} If $f$ is a bounded function on $G$, the following are equivalent: \begin{enumerate} \item $f$ is uniformly almost periodic.

 \item $f$ is the restriction to $G$ of a continuous function on $bG$. \end{enumerate} \end{proposition}

 Likewise, we have the following characterization of Bohr sets.
-(In the next proposition and throughout of the remainder of the paper, $\Re$ denotes the real part.) \begin{proposition} Let $S\subseteq G$.
+In the next proposition and the remainder of the paper, $\Re z$ denotes the real part of $z$. \begin{proposition} Let $S\subseteq G$.
 The following are equivalent: \begin{enumerate} \item $S$ contains a Bohr set.

 \item There is a uniformly almost periodic function $\phi: G\to \mathbb C$ such that $\Re \phi(0)>0$ and $\{g \in G: \Re \phi(g) >0 \}\subseteq S$.